Why Real Estate Agents Still Fax (And How to Do It for Free)

 The Documents That Still Require Fax

 Not every real estate document needs to be faxed.
 But a surprising number of parties in a transaction still prefer or require it.
 Title companies often ask for faxed authorization forms.
 Mortgage lenders request faxed verifications of employment.
-County recorder offices accept faxed lien releases faster than mailed originals.
+County recorder offices accept faxed lien releases while matching the recipient's published workflow.

 Purchase agreements, seller disclosures, earnest money receipts, and inspection reports all end up in a fax queue at some point during a deal.
 If your brokerage still has a physical fax machine, you've probably watched it jam at the worst possible moment.